-Behavior Definitions First Offense Second Offense Third Offense

-3-A Extortion/Coercion Obtaining or attempting to In school suspension In school suspension Out of school suspension

-obtain money or property Involvement of SRO Involvement of SRO

-from another or forcing

-another to act by either

-physical force or

-intimidation(threat)

-3-B Fighting Physical contact between students, words/actions that provoke a fight or attempt tofight.
-In school suspension In school suspension Involvement of SRO Out of school suspension Involvement of SRO 3-C Harassment/Hazing/Menaci ng/Threatening safety of self and/orothers/Repeat Bullying/Cyberbullying Interfering with, annoying, accosting, threatening, or harassing another person verbally, non-verbally, or physically hazing (initiations, having another take part in an embarrassing or harmful situation).
+Behavior Definitions First Offense Second Offense Third Offense 3-A Extortion/Coercion Obtaining or attempting to obtain money or property from another or forcing another to act by either physical เอ้าถูลเซลt) In school suspension In school suspension Involvement of SRO Out of school suspension Involvement of SRO 3-B Fighting Physical contact between students, words/actions that provoke a fight or attempt to fight.
+In school suspension In school suspension Involvement of SRO Out of school suspension Involvement of SRO 3-C Harassment/Hazing/Menacing/Threatening safety of self and/or others/Repeat Bullying/Cyber bullying Interfering with, annoying, accosting, threatening, or harassing another person verbally, non-verbally, or physically hazing (initiations, having another take part in an embarrassing or harmful situation).
 In school suspension School counselor involvement Completion of bullying report In school suspension School counselor involvement Completion of bullying report Involvement of SRO Out of school suspension Completion of bullying report Involvement of SRO 3-D Tobacco Products Using or possessing any tobacco product, vape materials, lighter, matches, or other related materials.
-In school suspension Parent meeting In school suspension Parent meeting Involvement of SRO Out of school suspension Involvement of SRO 3-E Vandalism Destruction or defacing of public or private property of theschool, its staff or other student's property or equipment.
-In school suspension Restitution Service work In school suspension Restitution Service work Involvement of SRO Out of school suspension Restitution Service work Involvement of SRO 3-F Multiple Suspensions/ Repeated violations of the StudentCode of Conduct Repeated failure to follow classroom and/or Student Code of Conduct regulations.
+In school suspension Parent meeting In school suspension Parent meeting Involvement of SRO Out of school suspension Involvement of SRO 3-E Vandalism Destruction or defacing of public or private property of the school, its staff or other student's property or In school suspension Restitution Service work In school suspension Restitution Service work Involvement of SRO Out of school suspension Restitution Service work Involvement of SRO 3-F Multiple Suspensions/ Repeated violations of the Student Code of Conduct Repeated failure to follow classroom and/or Student Code of Conduct regulations.
 In school suspension Parent meeting Service work Out of school suspension Involvement of SRO Out of school suspension with expulsion referral